-- Sec.
-3. Section 201.5 of the Probate Code is amended to read: - 201.5.
-Upon the death of any married person domiciled in this state one-half of the following property in his estate shall belong to the surviving spouse and the other one-half of such property is subject to the testamentary disposition of the decedent, and in the absence thereof goes to the surviving spouse: all personal property wherever situated and all real property situated in this state heretofore or hereafter acquired: - (a) By the decedent while domiciled elsewhere which would have been the community property of the decedent and the surviving spouse had the decedent been domiciled in this state at the time of its acquisition; or - (b) In exchange for real or personal property, wherever situated, which would have been community property of the husband and wife had the spouse acquiring the property been domiciled in this state at the time of its acquisition aequired-ether-than-by gift,-devise,-bequest-er-descent-by-the-decedent-during-the-marriage while-demiciled-elsewhere.
+- Sec: 3.
+Section 201.5 of the Probate Code is amended to read: - 201.5.
+Upon the death of any married person domiciled in this state one-half of the following property in his estate shall belong to the surviving spouse and the other one-half of such property is subject to the testamentary disposition of the decedent, and in the absence thereof goes to the surviving spouse: all personal property wherever situated and all real property situated in this state heretofore or hereafter acquired: - (a) By the decedent while domiciled elsewhere which would have been the community property of the decedent and the surviving spouse had the decedent been domiciled in this state at the time of its acquisition; or - (b) In exchange for real or personal property, wherever situated, which would have been community property of the decedent and the surviving spouse had the decedent been domiciled in this state at the time the property so exchanged was acquired acquired ether-than-by-gifty-devise,-bequest-er-descent-by-the-decedent during-the-warriage-while-demiciled-elsewhere.